harpreet9891/shopping-cart/README.md

    npm run dev

 8. **Access the app**:
-   You can now open the project in your browser at http://localhost:5173/
+   You can now open the project in your browser at http://localhost:5173/(for local development) or check the live app at https://shopping-cart-psi-tan.vercel.app/